Jingo88/Just_Another_React_Tutorial/README.md

 ## 01 The Set Up

 * Now we're going to start from scratch.
+* Let's make a new Git Branch
+	* `git checkout -b your_branch_name`
 * Go ahead and delete the `containers` `components` and `helpers` directories and the `index.js` file in the `app` directory.
-	* You can always refer back to the Github tutorial.
+	* You can always refer back to the Github tutorial, or checkout to the master branch
-	* If you don't feel comfortable with deleting it then you can copy the whole project into another directory, or just create a new branch for yourself to practice.

 ##### The rest of our files